somatechlat/somafractalmemory/README.md

 ./scripts/port_forward_api.sh stop
 ```

 The chart renders Deployments for the API, consumer, Redis, Qdrant, Postgres, and the Kafka broker (value block still named `redpanda`), plus PVCs when persistence is enabled.
-Environment variables match the table above; consult `docs/CANONICAL_DOCUMENTATION.md` for the full day-two workflow and `docs/PRODUCTION_READINESS.md` for a production checklist.
+Environment variables match the table above; consult `docs/CANONICAL_DOCUMENTATION.md` for the full day-two workflow (including [§ 9 Storage & Persistence](docs/CANONICAL_DOCUMENTATION.md#9-storage--persistence-reference)) and `docs/PRODUCTION_READINESS.md` for a deployment checklist.

 ---